Axway/mft-convert/content/en/docs/TransferCFT/internal_a_m_start_here/am_exits/_index.md

 ---
 title: "About access management exits"
 linkTitle: "Exit type access management"
 weight: 170
----This section describes how to configure access management when not using {{< TransferCFT/PrimaryCGorUM  >}}.
+--- This section describes how to configure access management when not using {{< TransferCFT/PrimaryCGorUM  >}}.

 {{< TransferCFT/axwayvariablesComponentShortName  >}} offers an access management exit in the form of a dynamic library.
 This library implements a set of mandatory functions described in the `$CFTINSTALLDIR/inc/exam.h` file.